 Oh My Goodness, where to start!
 I really put in a lot of effort to produce the best pups ever.
-Here is a portion of what the pups experience while here
+Here is a portion of what the pups experience while here.
+The pups are in home raised by me, an experienced breeder and rescuer.
+Each litter is carefully planned to produce behaviorally sound pups.
+Each pup is tested to determine their future as a Service Dog, Momma or versatile pet.

 The third thing, and unique to Duty Dogs is Motion Sickness protocols.
 This is a system developed by me after hundreds of hours researching.
 It's heartbreaking to have a Service Dog disqualified because they get sick in the car.
 A series of body maneuvers and experiences is showing signs that it's working.
 It's a difficult thing to prove, and at this stage (2 years in), it's still in the "won't hurt, might help" category.